Why Your Shower Head Keeps Getting Clogged

 Hard Water Deposits

-One of the most common reasons for a clogged shower head is hard water.
-Hard water contains a high amount of minerals like calcium and magnesium that can build up in the showerhead’s small openings, causing a blockage.
-This buildup can also occur in the shower hose, which can result in low water pressure.
-Over time, the buildup can become quite hard and challenging to remove, requiring the use of a descaling agent.
+Hard water is the most common cause of a clogged shower head.
+It carries a high amount of minerals like calcium and magnesium that build up in the small spray holes over time, and the same buildup can happen inside the hose, which shows up as low water pressure.
+Left alone, the deposits harden and become tough to remove without a descaling agent.

 Mineral Deposits